sudarshan-powar/CECS_574_Cloud_IaC_K8s/README.md

 ## Frontend

 The frontend directory contains all the source code for the user interface of the application.
 It includes HTML, CSS, JavaScript files, and other assets required for the frontend.
-1. Change the baseURL from "App.Vue" file to lacate your Backend Application URL
+1. Change the baseURL from `App.Vue` file to lacate your Backend Application URL
-2. Create process.env file and add your Stripe Public key (For Stripe public key and secret key you need to create account on stripe follow the process)
+2. Create `process.env` file and add your Stripe Public key (For Stripe public key and secret key you need to create account on stripe follow the process)
-VUE_APP_STRIPETOKEN="your_stripe_pk"
+`VUE_APP_STRIPETOKEN="your_stripe_pk"`
 3. Navigate to the frontend directory.
-4. Install the dependencies using npm install.
+4. Install the dependencies using `npm install`.
-5. Start the development server using npm start.
+5. Start the development server using `npm run serve`.

 ## Backend
 The backend directory includes the application's server-side logic, database management, and API services.
 This is a Maven Project.
 Ensure, Maven is installed on your system.
-1. Change the Application Properties (E.g. username/password of DB) present in resources/application.properties according to your local mysql-server also set your Stripe keys.
+1. Change the Application Properties (E.g. username/password of DB) present in `resources/application.properties` according to your local mysql-server also set your Stripe keys.
-2. Go to application.properties and add front-end url and enter the STRIPE API Keys.
+2. Go to `application.properties` and add front-end url and enter the STRIPE API Keys.
 3. Set your Stripe Secret key in OrderService.java in service folder.

 ## Terraform